anoff/blog/_posts/2018-07-31-diagrams-with-plantuml.md

 tags: [development, gitlab, github]
 ---

-This post covers PlantUML basics and how it can be used in GitLab or GitHub projects as well as a seamless local evelopment environment using Visual Studio Code.
+This post covers PlantUML basics and how it can be used in GitLab or GitHub projects as well as a seamless local development environment using Visual Studio Code.
 I have been wanting to write this post for months.
 Lately I have been using PlantUML extensively at work but also in my private projects.
 You can see it being used in my [plantbuddy](https://github.com/anoff/plantbuddy#main-features) and [techradar](https://github.com/anoff/techradar#design) projects on GitHub.
 Using it in different places and for various purposes I came across a bunch of issues that I want to share in this post.

 # PlantUML Basics 👨‍🎨